mikgroup/data_crimes/README.md

 ## Video

-A 5-min oral presentation that explains this research is [here](https://ismrm-smrt21.us3.pathable.com/meetings/virtual/t6jwNsra7cnLEAdRZ) (this link requires registration to the ISMRM-2021 conference).
+A 20-minute talk about this research is available [here](https://www.youtube.com/watch?v=sGJQqqpOwNs&t=68s) (this talk was recorded during the MRI Together 2021 conference), and a 5-min talk is [here](https://ismrm-smrt21.us3.pathable.com/meetings/virtual/t6jwNsra7cnLEAdRZ) (this link requires registration to the ISMRM'21 conference).

 ## Installation